albertus82/jface-utils/README.md

 }
 ```

-After that, you can use your new factory instead of the standard one made available by [`IPreference`](src/main/java/it/albertus/jface/preference/IPreference.java).
+After that, you can use your new factory instead of the default one.

 ## macOS integration with [`CocoaUIEnhancer`](src/main/java/it/albertus/jface/cocoa/CocoaUIEnhancer.java)